The Greatest Love of All: Chart performance

-After her death, the single returned to the Billboard Hot 100, debuting at number 41.
+After her death, the single returned to the Billboard Hot 100, debuting at number 41, the next week it re-entered the top 40 at number 36, earning a 15th week inside the top 40.

+Usage in media

+Houston's version of the song was featured in the first season of RuPaul's Drag Race, being performed by contestants Akashia and Shannel in a "lipsync for your life".

 Accolades

 Houston won the American Music Award for Favorite Soul/R&B Video Single, and was nominated for a Grammy Award for Record of the Year and a Soul Train Music Award for Single of the Year.